b3cking/danubius.io/about.md

 ### Contact us

-If you think that we can help you, contact us at [info@danubiusinfo.hu](mailto:info@danubiusinfo.hu), read our [company website](https://danubiusinfo.com/) or listen to our podcast.
+If you think that we can help you, contact us at [hello@danubusinfo.com](mailto:hello@danubusinfo.com), read our [company website](https://danubiusinfo.com/) or listen to our podcast.

 ![_config.yml]({{ site.baseurl }}/images/mentoring1.jpg)